TPC-AI/data-general-text-code-web/deduplication/README.md

 - Source code: `query_for_duplicates.py`

 In the last step, we read minhash signatures from Step 1 and query them against the LSH index built in Step 2.
 The code is parallelized so that the signatures are distributed to all the CPU cores.
 The query returns duplicated documents as tuples, in which the first element is always the key of the minhash signature used to query the index, and the second element is the key of a duplicate document found in the index.

-## Result: Deduplication of PILE and PRD

-- Output: `duplicates_PILE_PRD.csv`

-70788 documents in the `ArXiv` and `PubMed Central` subsets of PILE were found to have at least 1 duplicate in PRD.
-In total, there are 90296 `<PILE_doc, PRD_doc>` pairs of duplicated documents.